• 1000

 Connect with us

-How will ESRSs affect companies in China?
+How will ESRS affect companies in China?

 • Large EU companies that exceed at least two of the following three criteria (including EU and non-EU subsidiaries): 250 employees, net revenue of EUR 50 million (formerly EUR 40 million) or total assets of EUR 25 million (formerly EUR 20 million).
 The new thresholds take effect from FY 2024.
 EU member states can choose to adopt them early from FY2023;

-• Ultimate non-EU parent companies3 with a combined group turnover in the EU of more than EUR 150 million and that have in the EU either a branch with a turnover exceeding EUR 40 million or a subsidiary that is a large company or a listed company.
+• Ultimate non-EU parent companies2 with a combined group turnover in the EU of more than EUR 150 million and that have in the EU either a branch with a turnover exceeding EUR 40 million or a subsidiary that is a large company or a listed company.

-The ESRSs will affect not only EU companies but also non-EU companies.
+The ESRS will affect not only EU companies but also non-EU companies.
 Companies in China that are listed in the EU or having subsidiaries or branches in the EU should determine whether they will be included in its mandatory disclosure scope, familiarise themselves with the disclosure requirements and start preparations as early as possible.

-In addition, ESRSs also expand the reporting boundary to cover material information across value chain.
+In addition, ESRS also expand the reporting boundary to cover material information across value chain.
 Therefore, companies in China may also receive requests for sustainability information from their EU customers, banks, investors or other stakeholders.
 Failure to fulfil the request may impair the relationship with key stakeholders.
 Those companies should engage with their EU stakeholders to understand the reporting requirements and start planning for it.

-Key features of the final ESRSs
+Key features of current ESRS

 • their governance and strategy to address material sustainability topics;